brendel-group/mission_db/docs/cli/README.md

 ```

 ### `cli.py tag remove`
-remove a tag from the database
+remove a tag from the database\
+Asks for verification if there are any Missions with this Tag and prints the number of Missions it is used in.

 Arguments:
 - `--id` remove tag by id
 - `--name` remove tag by name

 Either `--id` or `--name` must be given.
 If both are given the id will be used and the name is ignored. \
-Doesn't ask for verification.

 Example
 ```bash